Skip to main content

 Section 7.9 Mass Varying System

 There are many systems of interest in which the mass of the system is not constant in time.
-For instance, a rocket loses fuel when it is in the accelerating phase, a squid propels itself forward by ejecting water from back, etc.
+For instance, a rocket loses fuel when it is in the accelerating phase, a squid propels itself forward by ejecting water from back, etc. Although, in the case of rocket, for instance, the total mass of the rocket and the ejected fuel does not change, we are normally interested in describing the motion of the rocket only, which does lose the fuel and hence its mass changes with time.
+Similarly, when rain drops fall, they gather more water molecules thus increasing their mass with time.
+These systems are called syterms with time-varying mass or open systems.

-In these examples object, rocket or squid, accelerates even in the absence of an external force, violating \(m\vec a = \vec F\text{.}\) The reason is that \(m\vec a = \vec F\) is not correct if \(m\) changes with time.
-We need general form of second law of motion in terms of momentum, either in its differential form or integral form.
+In these examples object of interest accelerates even in the absence of an external force, apparently violating \(\vec F = m\vec a\text{.}\) The reason is that \(\vec F = m\vec a\) is not correct if \(m\) changes with time.
+We need the general form of second law of motion in terms of momentum, either in its differential form or integral form.

-\begin{equation} \vec F = \frac{\Delta \vec p}{\Delta t} \rightarrow \dfrac{d\vec p}{dt}, \ \ \leftrightarrow\ \ \vec J = \int \vec F dt = \Delta \vec p .\tag{7.9.1} \end{equation}
+\begin{equation} \vec F = \frac{\Delta \vec p}{\Delta t} \rightarrow \dfrac{d\vec p}{dt}, \ \ \leftrightarrow\ \ \vec J = \int \vec F dt = \Delta \vec p .\tag{7.88} \end{equation}

-Besides needing to work with \(\vec J = \Delta \vec p\text{,}\) there is also a question of what is included in the system and what is not.
+Besides needing to work with \(\vec J = \Delta \vec p\) or \(\vec F = d\vec p/dt\text{,}\) there is also a question of what is included in the system and what is not.
 A good way to proceed is to look at how momentum changes in an infinitesimal interval of time \(\Delta t\text{.}\) We will work out examples to show this method below.

 Subsection 7.9.1 Motion of a Rocket in Free Space

 Consider a rocket far away from planets and stars so that we can focus exclusively on effects of changing mass.
-Let \(m(t)\) be the mass of the rocket and \(v_x(t)\) be its \(x\)-velocity at instant \(t\) with respect to a fixed frame as shown in Figure 7.9.1.
+Let \(m(t)\) be the mass of the rocket and \(v_x(t)\) be its \(x\)-velocity at instant \(t\) with respect to a fixed frame as shown in Figure 7.93.

 During interval \(t\) to \(t + \Delta t\text{,}\) burnt fuel of mass \(\Delta m\) is ejected from back.
 Let us assume that the ejected gas has speed \(u\) with respect to the rocket at instant \(t\text{.}\) The remainder of the rocket has mass \(m(t)-\Delta m\) and has \(x\)-velocity \(v_x + \Delta v_x\) with respect to the fixed frame.

 The interval between \(t\) to \(t+\Delta t\) is just like one-dimensional explosion problems you have studied.
 To apply conservation of momentum with respect to the fixed frame, we will need to express all velocities with respect to the fixed frame.
-The \(x\)-velocity of the ejected fueld with respect to the fixed frame will be \(v_x -u\text{.}\) The \(x\)-equation of conservation of momentum will be
+The \(x\)-velocity of the ejected fueld with respect to the fixed frame will be \(v_x -u\text{,}\) where \(u>0\) and negative sign results due to fuel moving towards negative \(x\)-axis.

-\begin{equation*} m v_x = \Delta m ( v_x -u ) + ( m - \Delta m ) (v_x + \Delta v_x). \end{equation*}
+\begin{equation*} m v_x = |\Delta m| ( v_x -u ) + ( m - |\Delta m| ) (v_x + \Delta v_x). \end{equation*}

 Note that \(|\Delta m \Delta v_x| \ll |u\Delta m| \text{ or } | m\Delta v_x| \text{,}\) we drop \(\Delta m \Delta v_x\text{.}\) This gives the following relation.